Why “Performance” Is Cheap—And What TRULY Moves an Audience.

 They were trying to tell the truth.

-These actors weren’t “doing” anything to the character.
-They were being in service to the character, the text, and ultimately, the audience in fully trying to relinquish control over to their imagination giving it the space to come up with something real.
-Because neurologically, the body doesn’t know the difference between what’s real and imagined, everything emanating from them will be real!.
+These actors weren’t “doing” the character as some kind of imitation.
+They were being in service to the character, the text, and ultimately, the audience in fully trying to relinquish control over to their imagination, giving it the space to come up with something real.
+Something genuine and unplanned.
+And the reverse-engineered formula I discovered is actually based on science.
+Neurologically, the body doesn’t know the difference between what’s real and imagined.
+So everything emanating from the imagination fully felt, will be real to the body!
+So even THEY’RE fooled into the reality of the character as it unfolds and they discover what happens at the same time as the audience!
+Just like in real life.

 They let the moment shape them, rather than trying to shape the moment.